HARSHALSSSSS/human-in--loop/README.md

 (Optional) Audio mode with LiveKit (under development/tested)

+NOTE :  RUN BOTH THE FILES AI AGENT AND ALSO THE SUPERVISOR DASHBAORD FOR BETTER INTERACTION

 🚀 How It Works
 🤖 When a customer asks a question:
 The AI agent checks: